-Potentially, the major application security vulnerability could impact two thirds of websites.
-It could result in cyber criminals accessing your user IDs and passwords.
+Potentially, the major application of security vulnerability could impact two-thirds of websites.
+It could result in cybercriminals accessing your user IDs and passwords.
 A bug in OpenSSL (the open-source cryptography library), the software that encrypts packets of information between the websites (their servers) and the users, results in the vulnerability.
 The hackers could peep into the conversations and steal data from the affected server, using this backdoor.

 “Another possible reason for lesser impact in India is that relatively a few servers use the most recent versions of Linux (and so use older versions of OpenSSL without this vulnerability),” an executive of the Internet security solutions firm Trend Micro told Business Line.